 What Should You Do If You’ve Found A Termite Swarm?

 If you find a termite swarm, contact CVA Exterminators right away.
 We offer several treatment options for both subterranean termites and drywood termites, no matter the situation or size of the infestation.
-You can also learn more about our termite control options on our Termite Control Service Page.
-The sooner you contact us, the sooner we can protect your home or business from termites.
+You can also learn more about our termite control options in Santa Clarita; the sooner you contact us, the sooner we can protect your home or business from termites.
 Reach out today!

 In California, our mild climate makes termite swarming season almost year-round.
 If you are suspecting termite activity in your home, get help right away.
 Termites are destructive and reclusive insects that require expert assistance.
 CVA offers various treatment methods for all termite problems and for different owner needs.